Darth Vader: Original trilogy

 Vader was introduced in Star Wars (1977) as a cyborg commander serving the Galactic Empire.
 He and Grand Moff Tarkin have been tasked with recovering architectural plans for the Death Star battle station, which were stolen by the Rebel Alliance.
 Vader captures and interrogates the Rebel leader Princess Leia, who has sent the plans to Vader's former master Obi-Wan Kenobi.
-During Leia's rescue by Obi-Wan's allies Luke Skywalker and Han Solo, Vader strikes down his mentor in a lightsaber duel.
+During Leia's rescue by Obi-Wan's allies Luke Skywalker and Han Solo, Vader strikes down his former mentor in a lightsaber duel.
 After placing a tracking device aboard Han's ship, Vader locates the Rebel base on Yavin 4.
 When the Rebels attack the Death Star, Vader pursues Luke in his TIE fighter.
-Before he can shoot Luke down, Han intervenes and sends Vader's ship spiraling off course, which allows Luke to destroy the Death Star.
+Before he can shoot Luke down, however, Han intervenes and sends Vader's ship spiraling off course, which allows Luke to destroy the Death Star.

-In The Empire Strikes Back (1980), Vader has become obsessed with finding Luke, who is now a Rebel commander.
+In The Empire Strikes Back (1980), set three years later, Vader has become obsessed with finding Luke, who is now a Rebel commander.
 Vader's forces assault the Rebel base on Hoth, but the Rebels escape.
 Vader convinces the Emperor that Luke could be a valuable ally if he were turned to the dark side of the Force.
 Vader engages bounty hunters to follow Luke's companions, and compels the Cloud City administrator Lando Calrissian to set a trap for them.
 After Han, Leia, Chewbacca and C-3PO arrive, Vader tortures and freezes Han in carbonite and gives him to the bounty hunter Boba Fett.
 When Luke lands on Cloud City to help his friends, Vader overpowers him and severs his hand.
-He tells Luke that he is his father, and tries to persuade him to join the dark side and help him overthrow the Emperor.
+He tells Luke that he is his father, and tries to persuade him to turn to the dark side and help him overthrow the Emperor.
 Horrified, Luke escapes through an air shaft.
 Vader telepathically tells Luke that it is his destiny to join the dark side.